This article was originally published on December 9, 2015, and was last updated on May 14, 2019.

 It truly takes a village to carry out a clinical trial.
 Many diverse roles must be filled for a clinical trial to be performed successfully.

 Undoubtedly, the most important people in clinical research are study participants.
 Human volunteers are used in clinical trials to study the effects of a medication on the body.
-While animal testing is occasionally performed to explore a drug’s effects in vivo (or in a living organism), it is vital to examine medications in the human body before it is made widely available.
+While animal testing is occasionally performed to explore a drug’s effects in vivo (in a living organism), it is vital to examine medications in the human body before it is made widely available.

 Human patients are absolutely essential to the clinical trial process.
 People participate in clinical trials for different reasons – some want to make a contribution to the advancement of medicine, and some want to try experimental treatments for their particular ailment.